ArunMichaelDsouza/arunmichaeldsouza.com/blogs/building-the-brxlz-liverpool-fc-anfield-stadium.md

 ![](/img/blogs/building-the-brxlz-liverpool-fc-anfield-stadium/2.png)

-Identifying pieces based on shape and color

 ![](/img/blogs/building-the-brxlz-liverpool-fc-anfield-stadium/3.png)

-Sorting pieces based on shape and color

 Once you have all the pieces sorted out, you can pick the ones required in a particular step and start placing them together.

 ![](/img/blogs/building-the-brxlz-liverpool-fc-anfield-stadium/4.png)

-Following the step by step manual

 ## Day 1